auriq/essentia_docs/source/tutorial/rtutorial2.rst

 to import the apache files into R and save them as a dataframe called mydata.

-Here ``essentia`` is an ``ess exec`` command pulling all of the aggregated and grouped apache access log data from the UDB database.
+Here ``essentia`` is an ``ess exec`` command executing the aq_command.
+This aq_command then pulls all of the aggregated and grouped apache access log data from the UDB database.

 We can now run::